Alex Nevill profile photo

 Teaching

-My teaching and film practice go hand in hand.
-Ongoing filmmaking experiences equip me with a range of relevant production approaches, industry knowledge and creative techniques that I draw upon during my work with students.
+My teaching and film work go hand in hand.
+Production experiences provide me with a range of creative approaches, industry knowledge and techniques that I draw upon when working with students.
+Developing course material and student projects often inspires me to pursue new areas of practice in my films.

-I am currently the external examiner for MA Film & Television at the University of Bristol and BA Filmmaking & Screenwriting at the University of West Scotland.
+I am currently an external examiner for the BA Film degree at University of the Arts Singapore and MA Creative Documentary Filmmaking at Edinburgh Napier University.
+I previously served as an external examiner for MA Film & Television at the University of Bristol and BA Filmmaking & Screenwriting at the University of West Scotland, both for around 5 years.

 Visual Aesthetics in Cinema (Year 2, BA)